How to land great reviews and boost your Google Seller Rating

 You give your customers a Google-approved platform for sharing reviews of your company.

-Once you get 150* reviews from 150 different customers within a 12-month period, you’re eligible for GSRs – as long as your reviews have a rating of 3.5 stars or higher.
+Once you get 100 reviews from 100 different customers within a 12-month period (per country), you're eligible for GSRs – as long as your reviews have a rating of 3.5 stars or higher.

-It takes a few weeks for Google to catch up after your customers help you reach that initial 150-review threshold.
+It takes a few weeks for Google to catch up after your customers help you reach that initial 100-review threshold.